fareedst/bkpfile/docs/context/immutable.md

 - Source files must be regular files (not directories or special files)
 - Create backup directories automatically if they don't exist
 - Display all paths relative to current directory
+- **Atomic Operations**: All backup operations must be atomic to prevent corruption
+- **Resource Cleanup**: All temporary files must be cleaned up automatically
 - These file operation rules are fundamental and must not be altered

+## Error Handling Requirements
+- **Structured Errors**: All backup operations must return structured errors with status codes
+- **No Resource Leaks**: No temporary files or directories may remain after any operation
+- **Panic Recovery**: Application must recover from panics without leaving temporary resources
+- **Context Support**: Long-running operations must support cancellation via context
+- **Enhanced Detection**: Must detect various disk space and permission error conditions
+- These error handling requirements are mandatory and must be preserved

+## Code Quality Standards
+- **Linting**: All Go code must pass `revive` linter checks
+- **Error Handling**: All errors must be properly handled (no unhandled return values)
+- **Testing**: All code must have comprehensive test coverage
+- **Documentation**: All public functions must be documented
+- **Backward Compatibility**: New features must not break existing functionality
+- These quality standards are immutable and must be maintained

 ## Commands
 1. List Backups: